Essential Pre-Arrival Information

 Subject to availability, students are entitled to one ticket to each performance (excluding select operas, benefits, and special events) for their own use only, with presentation of student ID.
 Some free events do not require a ticket.
-Tickets can be obtained at the Harris Hall Box Office or the ticket kiosk at the Bucksbaum Campus, beginning 9 am the day of the event.
-Tickets for events at Harris Concert Hall can only be requested one hour prior to the concert.
-Students may pay a $15 validation fee for advance ticketing.
-Tickets for operas and Opera Scenes Master Classes can be collected at the Wheeler Opera House Box Office.
-Exact locations and office hours will be found in the Student Handbook issued at Registration.
+Tickets for Benedict Music Tent and Harris Hall events can be obtained at the Harris Hall Box Office or the ticket kiosk at the Bucksbaum Campus.
+Tickets for Tent events are available any time the day of the concert and tickets for Harris Hall are available one hour prior to start time.
+Tickets for operas and Opera Scenes Master Classes can be collected at the Wheeler Opera House Box Office one hour prior to the event.
+Students may pay a $15 validation fee for advance ticketing for any event that is included with the Student Pass.
+Exact addresses and office hours for all ticketing locations can be found in the Student Handbook issued at Registration.

 TICKETS FOR FRIENDS AND FAMILY

 Each student has two tickets in their student account held at the Harris Hall Box Office to offer to visiting family members.
 These can be collected with presentation of Student ID.

 Email is the main source of communication for the AMFS.
 Students should check their email regularly.

 The Student Mail Room is located on the basement level, back side (Creekside) of the Hardy Building.
 See the Student Handbook issued at Registration for hours of operation.

 Student mail and all deliveries should be addressed as follows:

 Aspen, CO 81611